Tim Brown (footballer)

-Tim Brown (born 6 March 1981) is a New Zealand former professional footballer and entrepreneur.
+Tim Brown (born 6 March 1981) is a New Zealand former professional footballer and businessman.
 He is the co-founder of footwear company Allbirds.
 Brown was one of seven foundation players of the Wellington Phoenix, being signed in 2007 for the club's inaugural season in the A-League.
 Brown was known for his high work rate as a box-to-box midfielder, often making trademark late runs into the penalty box where he scored most of his goals.

+Education

+Brown studied design at the University of Cincinnati College of Design, Architecture, Art, and Planning, graduating in 2005 Cum Laude.

 Club career

 Brown's senior career began with Miramar Rangers before moving to the United States where he played for the University of Cincinnati and later Richmond Kickers in the USL Second Division.

 Newcastle Jets

 In 2006 Brown moved to Australia to join Newcastle Jets in the A-League after being noticed by the club in a standout performance for the national team, the All Whites, in a 1–1 draw against Premier League side Charlton Athletic in August 2006.
-He made his A-League debut on 8 October 2006, starting in a 0–2 loss to Melbourne Victory.
+He made his A-League debut on 8 October 2006, starting in a 2–0 loss to Melbourne Victory.
 His first goal for the Jets came on 4 November 2006 against Sydney FC.
 Brown's late equaliser earned the Jets a 1–1 draw at home.

 At the end of the 2006–07 season, Brown was granted a release by the Newcastle Jets to sign a two-year deal with new A-League franchise Wellington Phoenix, where he was named as vice-captain.